jaantollander/masters-thesis/content/20_hpc.md

 Memory consists of multiple levels of volatile *main memory* and non-volatile *storage* organized hierarchically based on factors such as proximity to the processor, access speed, and cost.
 Models of computation include serial and parallel computing.
 *Serial computing* refers to performing one operation at a time.
-In contrast, *parallel computing* is about performing multiple independent operations simultaneously, intending to reduce run time, performing larger calculations, and decreasing energy consumption.
+In contrast, *parallel computing* is about performing multiple independent operations simultaneously, intending to reduce run time, and performing larger calculations.

 *High-performance computing (HPC)* relies on parallel computing to provide large computing resources for solving computationally demanding and data-intensive problems.
 These problems include simulating complex systems, solving large computational models, data science, and training machine learning models.